 Waterproofing systems for your green roof

 From Chicago City Hall to Tokyo’s Imperial Hotel, green roofs are growing like wild.
-They’ve been well established in Europe for years, and now have taken hold in the U.S., with roughly 8.5 million square feet of green roofs installed or in process since June 2008.
+They’ve been well established in Europe for years, and now have taken hold in the U.S., with millions of square feet of green roofs installed.

 A growing number of building owners are requesting green roofs for their commercial and residential structures, with some covered in low growth field grass or flowers and others filled with actual trees.